brutalpixie/BookCoach/index.md

 ### What others have said:

 "This is so valuable to my ability to progress this project.
-Can we extend for another six months?" ~ Amanda, New York City
+Can we extend for another six months?"
+~ Amanda, New York City

 "I wouldn't have thought to try that method [audio]!
+Great idea!"
-Great idea!" ~ James, Perth</blockquote>
+~ James, Perth

 ## Email is free, you get an initial call at no cost.
 [Yep, risk-free!](https://brutalpixie.typeform.com/to/n55yGQ)

 Your dream is just an email away.
 [Send your message now.](https://brutalpixie.typeform.com/to/n55yGQ)